vauxhal/equares/equares_http/public/meta/doc/page/general-overview.md

 # Basic idea

-Equares provides a way to investigate dynamic systems numerically.
+NumEquaRes provides a way to investigate dynamic systems numerically.
 An investigation is done by **simulation**.
 Simulation itself is a description of what and how needs to be done.

 User prepares a simulation by creating **boxes** and connecting them by **links**.
 It's also necessary to specify **parameters** of all boxes.